Followers

 Frustrated Founder

 Despite being frustrated by two controversial military defeats, St. Clair was a good officer, a capable general, and most importantly, an adept military thinker.
 Why else would Washington keep him at his side after Fort Ticonderoga?
-He was a very good administrator and his efforts helped not just win a nation but build one both at the seat of government and its wild -frontier.
-This makes the little-known medical student from Scotland among our nation's founders in every sense of the word.
+He was a skilled administrator, and his efforts helped not just win a nation but build one, both at the seat of government and on its frontier.
+This makes the little-known medical student from Scotland one of our nation's founders in every sense of the word.

 St. Clair's Grave